Coming up: Gov. Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

 You can watch the briefing live at the KX News website.

-Two new deaths were reported – a man in his 80s from Grand Forks County and a woman in her 80s from Cass County.
+One new death was reported – a man in his 90s from Cass County with underlying health conditions.

-The big news is the number of North Dakotans recovered from COVID-19.
-The health department reports 714 people are considered recovered from the 1,425 positive cases — a huge jump of 113 people from May 7.
+The health department reports 846 people are considered recovered from the 1,518 positive cases, an increase of 54 people from May 10.

 It also means more than half of those who have tested positive for COVID-19 in North Dakota to date have recovered from the virus.

-The number of people reported recovered from COVID-19 on May 7 (113) is more than double the number of new COVID-19 cases reported that day (54).
+The number of people reported recovered from COVID-19 on May 10 (54) is double the number of new COVID-19 cases reported that day (27).

-33 people are currently hospitalized due to COVID-19 as of May 7, down 2 from May 6.
-A total of 104 hospitalizations have been reported since data tracking began.
+34 people are currently hospitalized due to COVID-19 as of May 10, up 5 from May 9.
+A total of 115 hospitalizations have been reported since data tracking began.

 39 of North Dakota’s 53 counties have confirmed cases of COVID-19, or nearly three-quarters of the counties in the state.